jlab-hep/qc-demonstration/docs/database_demonstration_create_ssh_tunnel.md

 ![ssh tunnel](images/ssh_tunnel.png)

 ## Create ssh tunnels
-In order to connect to DBs and web applications(mongoDB, influxDB, LocalDB viewer, grafana) in the DB machine from your local machine, Run the following comand on your shell.<br>
+In order to connect to the DBs and the web applications(mongoDB, influxDB, LocalDB viewer, grafana) in the DB machine from your local machine, Run the following comand on your shell.<br>
-**Change the server name accordingly** (e.g.:parrot@localdbserver99)<br> Password is the DB server account's password.(Default is "password".)
+**Change the server name accordingly** (e.g.:parrot@localdbserver99)<br> Password is the DB server account's password.

 ```bash
 # For mongoDB